pardot/email-layouts/README.md

 Email Layouts used inside the Pardot product

-In order for the layouts to fully render, they need to be opened in a browser authenticated to pardot.
+Layouts need to be opened in a browser authenticated to pardot to fully render.